kubernetes/community/contributors/devel/conformance-tests.md

 The process to add new conformance tests is intended to decouple the development of useful tests from their promotion to conformance:
 - Contributors write and submit e2e tests, to be approved by owning SIGs
-  - Tests should begin by covering the most important and visible aspects of the function
 - Tests are proven to meet the [conformance test requirements] by review and by accumulation of data on flakiness and reliability
 - A follow up PR is submitted to [promote the test to conformance](#promoting-tests-to-conformance)